 Its function is to prevent disorder and to maintain discipline in the various units of the Royal Armed Forces.
 It has also the mission of the protection of troops and ensures their relationship with the surrounding population.
 As such, the military police is also part of the responsibilities of the delegate arms commanders and the commanders of military units.

 The Administration of Defense has the right to convict when the offenses are within the jurisdiction of the Military Tribunal.
 It is assisted in the investigation of crimes by military police officers, bound to observe, gather evidence and arrest perpetrators and presenting them to the competent court.
 The Royal Gendarmerie participates actively in the military judicial police in both its preventive and repressive aspects.
 It has also the duty to inform the competent military authorities of any acts or events of interest to them.

-The Royal Gendarmerie participates in peacetime in defense missions, particularly through research and transmission of information to civilian and military authorities.
+The Gendarmerie Royale participates in peacetime in defense missions, particularly through research and transmission of information to civilian and military authorities.
 Its scope covers:

 • Monitoring and protection of vulnerable areas.

-In times of crisis or war, the Royal Gendarmerie is in charge special missions of defense which are added to those in peace time.
+In times of crisis or war, the Gendarmerie Royale is in charge special missions of defense which are added to those in peace time.
 These tasks include:

 • The actual mobilization in favor of armies.